kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

      Each command is terminated by a newline or a semicolon (;).
 Commands separated by semicolons together form a ‘command sequence’ - if a command in the sequence encounters an error, no subsequent commands are executed.

+     It is recommended that a semicolon used as a command separator should be written as an individual token, for example from sh(1):

+           $ tmux neww \; splitw

+     Or:

+           $ tmux neww ';' splitw

+     Or from the tmux command prompt:

+           neww ; splitw

+     However, a trailing semicolon is also interpreted as a command separator, for example in these sh(1) commands:

+           $ tmux neww\\; splitw

+     Or:

+           $ tmux 'neww;' splitw

+     As in these examples, when running tmux from the shell extra care must be taken to properly quote semicolons:

+           1. Semicolons that should be interpreted as a command separator should be escaped according to the shell conventions.
+For sh(1) this typically means quoted (such as ‘neww
+                ';' splitw’) or escaped (such as ‘neww \\\\; splitw’).

+           2. Individual semicolons or trailing semicolons that should be interpreted as arguments should be escaped twice: once according to the shell conventions and a second time for tmux; for example:

+                      $ tmux neww 'foo\\;' bar
+                      $ tmux neww foo\\\\; bar

+           3. Semicolons that are not individual tokens or trailing another token should only be escaped once according to shell conventions; for example:

+                      $ tmux neww 'foo-;-bar'
+                      $ tmux neww foo-\\;-bar

      Comments are marked by the unquoted # character - any remaining text after a comment is ignored until the end of the line.

      If the last character of a line is \, the line is joined with the following line (the \ and the newline are completely removed).
 This is called line continuation and applies both